llmsystem/llmsystem2024spring/README.md

 # CMU 11868 Large Language Model Systems Spring 2024

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

+The following are for manual build and compilation.
+The automatic workflow is already enable on github so that every time pushing to github, it will automatically trigger build and deployment.

 ### Installation
+The following assume using yarn.
+YOu may use `npm` as well.

 ```
 $ yarn